CA-RPNZL/rpnzl-docs/README.md

 ### General pages
 Users can find information about:
-- the salon, reviews and images
+- the salon, reviews and images,
-- the hairstylists
+- the hairstylists,
-- the services available
+- the services available, and
 - the salon’s contact details.

 ## Target audience